lucasdreger/diagrams/WORKFLOW_GUIDE.md

 - `System Architecture - Version 2.drawio`
 - `Team Diagram - Q3 Review.drawio`

+The workflow processes only files that were changed in the current commit, including those with spaces in their names.
+This ensures that:
+1. Only modified diagrams are converted and added to the changelog
-All files with spaces are automatically detected and properly processed by the workflow.
+2. Files with spaces are handled properly without breaking the processing
+3. The changelog accurately reflects just the files that were changed in each commit

 ## Key Features